 This is the period when solar technology finally became efficient enough to be a viable option for home use.
 At the beginning of the 90s, an efficiency of 30% had been achieved with a cell that was intended for space.
 The domestic solar panel continued to be developed, and approximately 1,000 Mw of solar infrastructure was in place by the end of 1999.
 In 2000, the first modern inverter came on the market to convert DC to AC, and this opened the doors for mass residential solar power.
 Only two years later solar panels were on sale in DIY stores all over the world.

-If you’re interested in wood heating in Mandurah, get in touch with iBreeze for expert help and advice.
+If you’re thinking about installing solar panels in Mandurah, get in touch with iBreeze for a no obligation quotation today.